Updated: Oct 13

 It is impossible for us to know God except that He chooses to reveal himself to us.
 What we can know about Him is only from what He has made known.
-We don't seem to deserve to and we definitely can not earn it and yet, He chooses to reveal His heart and will to us.
+We don't seem to deserve it and we definitely can not earn it and yet, He chooses to reveal His heart and will to us.
 Whether it is in a dream, through a messenger, or by His Holy Spirit, God's self-revelation is an act of grace.

-When we place self-imposed conditions on our ability to hear from God, e.g. how often you go to church, how much you read the bible, how long you pray for or any other who, what, where, when and how rules, we forget it is "not because of anything we have done but because of his own purpose and grace." (note: all of these activities are important only if they foster relationship not religion).
-I should have figured this out a long time ago, but for some reason I just didn't.
+When we place self-imposed conditions on our ability to hear from God, e.g. how often you go to church, how much you read the bible, how long you pray for, or any other who, what, where, when, and how rules, we forget it is "not because of anything we have done but because of his own purpose and grace." (note: all of these activities are important only if they foster relationship, not religion).
+I should have figured this out a long time ago, but for some reason, I just didn't.
 If I had, perhaps I would not have been so anxious or strived so much in my longing to hear God's voice.

 Ultimately, there is no greater proof that God wants to reveal Himself to you than through the appearance of Jesus, walking and talking with the likes of you and me. "this grace... has now been revealed through the appearing of our Saviour, Christ Jesus."
 It is on the Cross that we see God's grace revealed in Jesus Christ in unexpected ways.

 For a long time, my concept of grace was only in relation to sin.
 After all, it is when I am convinced of my failings and pride (it seemed to me that I just had to blink and there was something to confess!), that I am confronted with my great need for grace to be forgiven.

 "In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace that he lavished on us with all wisdom and understanding." - Ephesians 1:6